Skip to main content

 5. Geographic Information Systems

-The four-year degree programme covers principles of Surveying Sciences, Geodesy, Adjustment Theory, Cartography, Photogrammetry, Remote Sensing, GIS, Cadastre, Hydrographic Surveying as well as Mathematics, Physics, Computer Applications, Economics, Management, Environmental Science etc. The course has been designed with a greater emphasis on the enhancement of the proficiency in English.
+The four-year degree programme covers principles of Surveying Sciences, Geodesy, Adjustment Theory, Cartography, Photogrammetry, Remote Sensing, GIS, Cadastre, Hydrographic Surveying as well as Mathematics, Physics, Computer Applications, Economics, Management, Environmental Science, and more.
+The course is designed with a strong emphasis on enhancing English proficiency.

 The Objectives

-The objective of the programme of studies is to produce a graduate with academic qualifications and technical expertise to practice the sciences of Earth and Space measurements.
-The degree programme includes an industrial training component to enhance the practical skills to assemble and assess land and geographic related information, to use that information for the purpose of planning and implementation by ensuring the efficient management of the land, the sea and the structures thereon.
+The objective of the programme is to produce graduates with academic qualifications and technical expertise to practice Earth and Space measurement sciences.
+The degree includes an industrial training component to enhance practical skills for assembling and assessing land and geographic-related information.
+This information is used for planning and implementation, ensuring efficient management of land, sea, and structures.

-The courses are designed not only with a view to provide qualified professional surveyors to the public and private sector and foreign employment but also to provide personnel to handle all land related aspects: Land Development, Land Settlement, Land Reclamation, Irrigation, Hydrography, Town and Country Planning, Forestry, Environment and all phases connected to the establishment of the Cadastre.
-There is a greater emphasis on practical work using up-to-date equipments, computers and latest software.
-The course includes most of the modern technologies in the field of Surveying Sciences.
+The courses are designed not only to produce qualified professional surveyors for the public and private sectors but also to provide personnel capable of handling all land-related aspects, including Land Development, Land Settlement, Land Reclamation, Irrigation, Hydrography, Urban Planning, Forestry, Environment, and Cadastre establishment.
+Emphasis is placed on practical work using modern equipment, computers, and the latest software, integrating the most advanced technologies in the field of Surveying Sciences.

-The Faculty of Geomatics commenced the Master of Science in Surveying Sciences as of 2017.
-This qualification is at SQLF Exit Level 10.
+Since 2017, the Faculty of Geomatics has also offered the Master of Science in Surveying Sciences, which is recognized at SQLF Exit Level 10.